-Rebecca Johnson--Sandi Connelly teaches a large general education biology class at RIT and was looking for a way to add variety to her assignments.
-She decided to ask students to make brief videos that explained some aspect of the content they’d been learning.
-Video assignments are not common in STEM classes; students are unlikely to have much prior experience on which to base their work.
-Connelly provided both a broad set of guidelines for these video assignments, and then a more specific articulation of an assignment related to particular course content.
-The broad video guidelines appear first in this post, followed by the specific assignment.
+I teach a large general education biology class at RIT and was looking for a way to add variety to my assignments.
+I decided to ask students to make brief videos that explained some aspect of the content they’d been learning.
+Video assignments are not common in STEM classes and students are unlikely to have much prior experience on which to base their work.
+I provide both a broad set of guidelines for these video assignments, and then a more specific articulation of an assignment related to particular course content.
+The broad video guidelines appear first on this page, followed by an example of the specific assignment instructions.

 Video Assignment Guidelines

 As a student, the information that you learn in any class is useless if you don’t share it with someone.
 Typically, “sharing” your knowledge in the “real world” entails writing or presenting a formal report for colleagues or for your employer.
 There are too many knowledge dissemination formats to mention here, and while many of them are similar, they are often highly specific to a particular discipline, industry, field, organization, government agency, funding agency, etc. Even within the RIT community, there are many types of dissemination routes possible (e.g. group presentations, blogs, written examinations, etc.).

 I want you to focus on communicating your knowledge in a verbal presentation/communication format.